 It became my new mission, I’d run out of ideas from the supermarket shelves so decided to hit the internet.
 To say we weren’t alone was an understatement!
 I found blog after blog talking about how they had healed a multitude of skin concerns.
 They all had one thing in common. . .
 Making the change to natural skincare!

 Why your skin is so important:

 It protects us and helps to keep us healthy by, Maintaining the balance of fluids in the body by binding in moisture when necessary and preventing moisture loss.
-Regulating body temperature by insulating our body, conserves heat in cold conditions and perspires to cool the body down when it gets hot.
-Sensing pressure and pain by absorbing shock and alerting us to danger and guarding the whole body from external aggressors.
-Furthermore, our skin can not only absorb healthy nutrients, but harmful chemicals too!
+Regulating body temperature by insulating our body, conserves heat in cold conditions, and perspires to cool the body down when it gets hot.
+Sensing pressure and pain by absorbing shock and alerting us to danger and guarding the whole body against external aggressors.
+Furthermore, our skin can not only absorb healthy nutrients but harmful chemicals too!
 This is why natural skincare products are so important.